Meat Loaf

-After the commercial success of Bat Out of Hell and Bat Out of Hell II: Back Into Hell, and earning a Grammy Award for Best Solo Rock Vocal Performance for the song "I'd Do Anything for Love", Meat Loaf nevertheless experienced some difficulty establishing a steady career within the United States.
-The key to this success was his popularity in Europe, especially in the United Kingdom and Ireland.
-He received the 1994 Brit Award in the United Kingdom for best-selling album and single.
-He appeared in the 1997 film Spice World and he ranked 23rd for the number of weeks spent on the UK charts in 2006.
+Despite the commercial success of Bat Out of Hell and Bat Out of Hell II: Back Into Hell, and earning a Grammy Award for Best Solo Rock Vocal Performance for the song "I'd Do Anything for Love", Meat Loaf nevertheless experienced some difficulty establishing a steady career within the United States.
+However, his career still saw success due to his popularity in Europe, especially in the United Kingdom and Ireland.
+He received the 1994 Brit Award in the United Kingdom for best-selling album and single, and was ranked 23rd for the number of weeks spent on the UK charts in 2006.
 He ranks 96th on VH1's "100 Greatest Artists of Hard Rock".

-Meat Loaf appeared in over 50 films and television shows, sometimes as himself or as characters resembling his stage persona.
-His film roles include Eddie in The Rocky Horror Picture Show (1975) and Robert Paulsen in Fight Club (1999).
-His early stage work included dual roles in the original Broadway cast of The Rocky Horror Show.
-He also appeared in the musical Hair, both on and Off-Broadway.
+Meat Loaf also acted in over 50 films and television shows, sometimes as himself or as characters resembling his stage persona.
+His notable film roles include Eddie in The Rocky Horror Picture Show (1975), the bus driver in Spice World (1997), and Robert Paulson in Fight Club (1999).
+His early stage work included dual roles in the original Broadway cast of The Rocky Horror Show; he also appeared in the musical Hair, both on and Off-Broadway.